KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image7.png"/>
 </p>

 3. Variable grid spacing can be achieved by adding another set of vertical grid points with different y-coordinates and spacing.
 To do this, click on **Add** in the **Mesh Construction Window**.
 Then, enter a different Y1 and Y2 values.
 For example, in this case Y1=0.05 um and Y2=-0.05 um with spacing of 0.005 um.
-Click **OK**.
+Click **OK** and then close the **Mesh Construction Window**.
 Please note that PN junction electrostatics can be solved in 1D.
 Hence vertical grid lines are not required in this example.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image7_2.png"/>